pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedExample.md

          kubectl config view --minify | grep namespace:
          ```

+    1. Deploy the ingress controller to Docker Desktop:

+         ```sh
+         helm upgrade --install ingress-nginx ingress-nginx --repo https://kubernetes.github.io/ingress-nginx --namespace ingress-nginx --create-namespace
+         ```

+    1. To wait for the Nginx ingress to reach a healthy state, run the following command.
+You can also observe the pod status using k9s or by running `kubectl get pods --namespace ingress-nginx`.
+You should see one controller pod running when the ingress controller is ready.
+This command should exit after no more than 90 seconds or so, depending on the speed of your computer:

+        ```sh
+        kubectl wait --namespace ingress-nginx \
+          --for=condition=ready pod \
+          --selector=app.kubernetes.io/component=controller \
+          --timeout=90s
+        ```

-    2. Create a secret in the namespace you will be using to run the example using the `pingctl` utility.
+    1. Create a secret in the namespace you will be using to run the example (pinghelm) using the `pingctl` utility.
 This secret will obtain an evaluation license based on your Ping DevOps username and key:

          ```sh
          pingctl k8s generate devops-secret | kubectl apply -f -
          ```

-    3. To install the chart, go to your local `"${PING_IDENTITY_DEVOPS_HOME}"/pingidentity-devops-getting-started/30-helm` directory and run the command shown here.
-In this example, the release (deployment into Kubernetes by Helm) is called `demo`, forming the prefix for all objects created:
+    1. This example will use the Helm release name `demo` and DNS domain suffix `*ping-local.com` for accessing applications.
+You can add all expected hosts to `/etc/hosts`:

         ```sh
+        echo '127.0.0.1 demo-pingaccess-admin.ping-local.com demo-pingaccess-engine.ping-local.com demo-pingauthorize.ping-local.com demo-pingauthorizepap.ping-local.com demo-pingdataconsole.ping-local.com demo-pingdelegator.ping-local.com demo-pingdirectory.ping-local.com demo-pingdatagovernance.ping-local.com demo-pingdatagovernancepap.ping-local.com demo-pingfederate-admin.ping-local.com demo-pingfederate-engine.ping-local.com demo-pingcentral.ping-local.com' | sudo tee -a /etc/hosts > /dev/null
+        ```

+    1. To install the chart, go to your local `"${PING_IDENTITY_DEVOPS_HOME}"/pingidentity-devops-getting-started/30-helm` directory and run the command shown here.
+In this example, the release (deployment into Kubernetes by Helm) is called `demo`, forming the prefix for all objects created.
+The `ingress-demo.yaml` file configures the ingresses for the products to use the **_ping-local_** domain:

+        ```sh
-        helm install demo pingidentity/ping-devops -f everything.yaml
+        helm install demo pingidentity/ping-devops -f everything.yaml -f ingress-demo.yaml
         ```

         The product Docker images are automatically pulled if they have not previously been pulled from [Docker Hub](https://hub.docker.com/u/pingidentity/).